Diffusion-approximation for a kinetic equation with perturbed velocity redistribution process: Tightness

-\begin{proof}[Proof of Proposition~\ref{prop:tight}] Thanks to the uniform estimate \eqref{L2estimate}, it is sufficient to prove the result for $\sigma$ large.
-We begin by assuming $\sigma>1+\frac{d}{2}$ and let $\xi\in H^\sigma(\T^d)$.
-We are interested in the quantity
+\begin{proof}[Proof of Proposition~\ref{prop:tight}] The proof is very similar to the proof of Proposition~5.11 in \cite{DebusscheVovelle20}, so we will only give the main arguments.
+First, using the uniform estimate \eqref{L2estimate}, it is sufficient to establish the result for some $\sigma>1$.
+Given $\xi\in H^\sigma(\T^d)$, we are interested in getting estimates on the quantity $\dual{\rho^\eps_t}{\xi}$.
+To that purpose, we use the perturbed test-function method devised in the previous Section~\ref{sec:perturbed}.
+In view of the expression~\eqref{varphi1-2} of the first corrector, we introduce the perturbation